-18 Wheeler Truck Accident Lawyers in Albany, Georgia
+18 Wheeler Truck Accident Lawyers Serving Albany, Georgia Since 1984

-Montlick & Associates, Attorneys at Law, brings over 35 years of experience to your Albany, Georgia truck accident case.
-At Montlick & Associates, 44 attorneys and 170 legal staff members pride themselves on achieving justice for the victims and the families of those killed or hurt in Albany large truck crashes.
-We are dedicated to providing exceptional service, and treat each case as if it was our own case.
+The Law firm of Montlick & Associates, Attorneys at Law, brings over 39 years of experience to your Albany, Georgia truck accident case.
+At Montlick & Associates, 43 attorneys and 170 legal staff members pride themselves on achieving justice for the victims and the families of those killed or hurt in Albany truck crashes.
+We are dedicated to providing exceptional service, and treat each case as if it was our own.

-We fight hard on behalf of our Albany truck accident clients, striving to maximize their recoveries under the law.
-While each case is unique and results cannot be guaranteed, Montlick & Associates has achieved winning outcomes for our thousands of satisfied clients over our decades of practice.
-If your finances and future are at stake as a result of injuries sustained because of someone else’s negligence, contact our attorneys at Montlick and Associates for a free consultation as to your legal rights and options.
+Our attorneys fight hard on behalf of our Albany truck accident clients, striving to maximize their recoveries under the law.
+While each case is unique, Montlick & Associates has achieved winning outcomes for thousands of satisfied clients.
+If your finances and future are at stake as a result of injuries sustained because of someone else’s negligence, contact our attorneys at Montlick and Associates for a free consultation to discuss your legal rights and options.
 No matter where you are located our personal injury attorneys are just a phone call away, and we will even come to you.
 Call us 24 hours a day/7 days a week for your Free Consultation at 1-800-LAW-NEED (1-800-529-6333).
 You can also visit us online at www.montlick.com and use our Free Case Evaluation Form or 24-hour Live Online Chat.

 Large Trucks and Buses Are Everywhere